katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/B. Customer Transactions.md

 FROM data_bank.customer_transactions
 ),

--- CTE 3 - Create closing balance for each month using Window function SUM() to add monthly_change solution_t1 AS (
+-- CTE 3 - Create closing balance for each month using Window function SUM() to add changes during the month solution_t1 AS (
 SELECT
   ld.customer_id,